 Stations and transport in Pisa

-Pisa is small, respectively. her center.
-It can be easily walked.
+The centre of Pisa is small and easily walkable.
 Pisa Centrale Station is a 20-30 minute walk from Piazza dei Miracoli, plus a route through the historic centre of Pisa.

 From Pisa Centrale there are regular services to the surrounding towns of Florence (1 h), La Spezia (48 min), Lucca (30 min), but also to smaller seaside towns (Torre del Lago, Viareggio and others).